Disclosure

 Can You Be DDoS-ed with a VPN?

-Yes, you can still be DDoS-ed while using a VPN.
-The VPN server itself can be targeted, potentially affecting its connected users.
-However, it’s less likely that your own network will be directly attacked since your IP address is hidden.
+Yes, you can be DDoS-ed with a VPN.
+The VPN server can be targeted, affecting its users.
+But, it’s less likely your network will be hit directly because your IP is hidden.

 Can You Stop a DDoS Attack By Restarting Your Router?

-Restarting your router will not stop a DDoS attack.
-It might temporarily disrupt the connection, but if your IP address remains the same after the restart, the attack can resume.
-In some cases, obtaining a new IP address from your ISP by restarting the router may provide temporary relief, but it is not a solution for stopping the attack altogether.
+Restarting your router won’t stop a DDoS attack.
+It might briefly disrupt your connection, but if your IP stays the same, the attack will start again.
+Getting a new IP from your ISP might give temporary relief, but it won’t stop the attack.

 Does a Free VPN Help Against DDoS Attacks?

-A free VPN may offer limited protection against DDoS attacks by hiding your IP address.
-However, free VPNs generally have fewer resources and less sophisticated infrastructure to mitigate such attacks compared to paid VPN services.
-Thus, they may not be as effective in defending against or mitigating DDoS attacks.
+A free VPN might protect you by hiding your IP address.
+But, free VPNs have fewer resources and less advanced tech to fight DDoS attacks.
+So, they might not be as good at defending against them.

 Can DDoS Attacks Be Traced?